mukil/dm4-sign-up/README.md

 *   Optionally: Configure a sign-up process with an Email based confirmation workflow<br/>
     Sends confirmation mail with token to the users registering Email address<br/>
     Allows for the password reset functionality to take place also via an Email based confirmation workflow
-*   Optionally: Sends notification to admin after a new user account was sucessfully created
+*   Optionally: Send notifications to system administrator after a new user account was sucessfully created
 *   Optionally: If `new_accounts_are_enabled=true`, an account activation notice is sent
+*   Optionally: If the email based confirmation workflow is used a "Passwort reset" workflow is available

 **Note:** If `Email Confirmation Required` is set to _true_ the confirmation tokens the system sends out are **not persisted** and get lost after a bundle/system restart.
 Once a token was send out the link containing it is valid for sixty minutes.